Improved invariant polytope algorithm and applications: Applications and numerical results

 \subsection{Randomly generated matrices}

-We first present the behaviour of the modified invariant polytope algorithm~\ref{alg_modinvpoly} for pairs of matrices of dimensions $2$ to $20$ with normally distributed values whose $(a)$ matrices have the same 2-norm, $(b)$ matrices have the same spectral radius, and $(c)$ matrices have the same spectral radius and $\delta=0.99$ (where $\delta$ was the parameter controlling the accuracy of the algorithm, see Section~\ref{sec_modinvpoly_accuracy}~\eqref{alg_modinvpoly_accuracy}).
-We print the median values for these three examples, since there are always some outliers in tests if $\delta=1$. \emph{The average value is roughly 100 times bigger}.
-We see in Table~\ref{table_random_pairs} that the algorithm is applicable for pairs of random matrices up to dimension $25$, for which it takes roughly one weekend to complete.
-For $\delta=0.95$ the algorithm is comparable to Gripenbergs algorithm.
+We first present the behaviour of the modified invariant polytope algorithm~\ref{alg_modinvpoly} for pairs of matrices of dimensions $2$ to $20$ with normally distributed values whose $(a)$ matrices have the same 2-norm, $(b)$ matrices have the same spectral radius, and $(c)$ matrices have the same spectral radius and $\delta=0.99$ (where $\delta$ was the parameter controlling the accuracy of the modified invariant polytope algorithm~\ref{alg_modinvpoly}, see Section~\ref{sec_modinvpoly_accuracy}~\eqref{alg_modinvpoly_accuracy}).
+We see in Table~\ref{table_random_pairs} that the modified invariant polytope algorithm is applicable for pairs of random matrices up to dimension $25$, for which it takes roughly one weekend to complete.
+For $\delta=0.95$ the modified invariant polytope algorithm is comparable to Gripenberg's algorithm.

-Compared to the same test with the original invariant polytope algorithm in~\cite[Table~2]{GP13} we see that the modified invariant polytope algorithm~\ref{alg_modinvpoly} produces polytopes with roughly twice as much vertices, but still works for matrices of dimension 20.
+Although the modified invariant polytope algorithm~\ref{alg_modinvpoly} produces polytopes with roughly twice as much vertices compared to the same test with the original invariant polytope algorithm in~\cite[Table~2]{GP13}, it still works very well for matrices of dimension 20.

-Random matrices with non-negative entries are a worthy test case, since the computation of the invariant polytope (i.e.\ the main loop in algorithm~\ref{alg_modinvpoly}) always finishes after a few seconds, nearly regardless of the dimension.
-Since the implementation~\cite{Mej} is not optimized for such high dimensions, the algorithm still needs some minutes to terminate, mostly due to the preprocessing steps~\eqref{alg_modinvpoly_modgrip}-\eqref{alg_modinvpoly_balancing}.
-For sparse matrices with non-negative entries, algorithm~\ref{alg_modinvpoly} performs slightly worse, but is still applicable up to dimension $2000$ or higher.
-Again, it is very likely that it still works for even larger matrices if the implementation~\cite{Mej} were optimized for such matrices, see Table~\ref{table_random_pairs_nonneg} for the results.
+Random matrices with non-negative entries are a worthy test case, since the computation of the invariant polytope (i.e.\ the main loop in the modified invariant polytope algorithm~\ref{alg_modinvpoly}) always finishes after a few seconds, nearly regardless of the dimension.
+Since the implementation is not optimized for such high dimensions, the modified invariant polytope algorithm still needs some minutes to terminate, mostly due to the preprocessing steps~\eqref{alg_modinvpoly_modgrip}-\eqref{alg_modinvpoly_balancing}.
+For sparse matrices with non-negative entries, the modified invariant polytope algorithm~\ref{alg_modinvpoly} performs slightly worse, but is still applicable up to dimension $2000$ or higher.
+Again, it is very likely that it still works for even larger matrices if the implementation were optimized for such matrices, see Table~\ref{table_random_pairs_nonneg} for the results.
 We again give the median values.
 The average values for these cases are roughly 10\% higher.
-A better benchmark for non-negative matrices is presented in Section~\ref{sec_capacity}.
+Another benchmark for non-negative matrices is presented in Section~\ref{sec_capacity}.